gsoft-inc/ov-igloo-ui/.changeset/strong-trainers-camp.md

 "@igloo-ui/tag-picker": minor
 ---

 TagPicker now uses the List component internally.
-Added props isColorSquare, isManager and type to TagItem.
+Added props isManager and type to TagItem.
 Added listSize and dropdownClassName to TagPickerProps.
 Added support for a member list.